GaoMX11/GaoMX11/README.md

 Additionally, due to interest in statistics, I am taking relevant courses as well.

-An incoming 2025 fall PhD candidate.
+An incoming 2025 fall PhD applicant.

 <!---